 Cardiopulmonary Exercise Testing (CPET)

-CPET involves measurements of the cardiac, metabolic and respiratory systems whilst the patient exercises to maximum capacity.
+CPET involves measurements of the cardiac, metabolic, and respiratory systems while the patient exercises to maximum capacity.
+CPET may be a useful tool for the following:

-• Assessing the risk to patients having surgery (peri operative assessment)
+Assessing the risk to patients having surgery (perioperative assessment)

-• Determining causes for unexplained dyspnoea
+Determining causes for unexplained dyspnoea

-• Quantifying the extent of impairment
+Quantifying the extent of impairment

-• Measure the response to and efficacy of an intervention
+Measuring the response to and efficacy of an intervention

 Please note: Patients with known cardiac disease, who are at risk of cardiac events when exercising at maximum capacity, may not be able to undertake this test.